ayuush1/Bevo-Search/README.md

 This files makes use of the InterSystem Iris Data Platform.

 The search result would be stored into output.txt after appfunctions.py is ran.

+---

+**Gmail_API.py**

+This file pulls email data from Gmail and returns a dataframe with three columns 'From', 'Subject', and 'Message'.

+It requires entering a personal Google API key to be used.

+A finished csv file is uploaded to Vector_Search_Isolated.

+---

+**Unity**

+This folder contains the Unity file that interactively uses Vector Search on Gmail with inputted search phrases.
+In it, Bevo speaks to help the user search in an entertaining way.

+The Python files in this folder differ from the ones in Vector_Search_Isolated in how their paths are defined.
+These paths are hardcoded, while the ones in Vector_Search_Isolated are relative.

+It contains all the C# scripts.